Man Group finance head exits as "fightback" begins

 Philip Middleton, an analyst at Bank of America Merrill Lynch said it was hard to lay the blame for AHL’s performance at Hayes’ door, but his approach to managing Man’s balance sheet “and layers of bank-like capital” needed a rethink.

 Man shares continued to trade erratically on Monday, in a market preoccupied by the results of the Greek election.
-Shares were trading up 1.2 percent at 73.65 pence by 12:31 p.m., ahead of a 0.4 percent rise in the FTSE All-Share index .FTAS.
+Shares were trading up 1.2 percent at 73.65 pence by 0731 EDT, ahead of a 0.4 percent rise in the FTSE All-Share index.

 “Personally, I do not believe that this stock can be invested in until there is a greater degree of macroeconomic stability and I would happily miss out on 50 percent of the upside for that surety,” Peel Hunt Analyst Mark Williamson, who was bullish on Man at the start of 2011, said in a note recently.